malise5/job-company-Api/README.md

 ## Overview

-The Job Company API allows users to create, retrieve, update, and delete data related to job postings and companies, as well as track applications.
+The Job Company API allows users to create, retrieve, update, and delete data related to job postings, companies, applications, and reviews.
 This API is ideal for integration with front-end applications or for use as a standalone back-end in job management systems.

 ## Features

-- **CRUD Operations**: Full create, read, update, and delete support for jobs, companies, and applications.
+- **CRUD Operations**: Full create, read, update, and delete support for jobs, companies, applications, and reviews.
 - **User Authentication**: Secure authentication for user sessions.
 - **Pagination & Filtering**: Efficient data access with paginated responses and filters.
 - **Error Handling**: Clear, structured responses for errors.